 The pattern portfolio expresses every component and layout structures throughout the site.
 It articulates the atomic design structure, and is used to illustrate the project’s shared vocabulary.

-Kalastatic uses node-kss as the basis for it's styleguide.
+Kalastatic uses kss-node as the basis for its styleguide.

-To acheive some larger goals beyond documentating component design patterns, namely providing brand-style and usage documentation Kalastatic uses the KSTAT-KSS-Builder to generate the styleguide, which extends some of the documenation features, making better suited for documenting colors, and other brand-related style concerns.
+Kalastatic uses the KSTAT-KSS-Builder to generate the styleguide, which extends some of the documenation features to make it better suited for documenting colors, and other brand-related style concerns.

 Prototyping is most useful to consider the components with layouts, side by side with other elements.
 Where the styleguide documents components in isolation, prototyping helps us see all the bits in context, and even develop behaviors (js) and other integrations, before we dive into CMSs and app-frameworks.